P.O. Box 30, Bequia, Port Elizabeth, St Vincent and the Grenadines

-Princess Margaret Beach is just down from Port Elizabeth on the leeward side of the island.
-The beach is a lovely ribbon of golden sand which is so named because Princess Margaret enjoyed a dip there in 1958.
-It is one of the best beaches for swimming and also a favourite for yachties due to the vicinity of the most popular places to anchor.
-This beach has only one restaurant, which has a very attractive lunch menu and is great for looking at sunsets.
+Princess Margaret Beach (AKA Tony Gibbons) is just down from Port Elizabeth on the leeward side of the island.
+The beach is a lovely ribbon of golden sand which is so named because Princess Margaret enjoyed a dip there on her stopover from Mustique in 1958.
+This beach is one of the best beaches for swimming and also a favourite for yachties due to the vicinity of the most popular places to anchor.
+Jack's Bar is located here, which has very attractive menu and is an ideal spot for looking at sunsets.

 Kingstown is the capital of Saint Vincent and the Grenadines.
 This port city is known for its Botanical Gardens, which have been founded in 1765 and are said to be the oldest in the Western Hemisphere.
 On a ridge above the bay, the 1806 Fort Charlotte offers panoramic views overlooking the archipelago.
 The city center has several 19th-century churches such as St. Mary’s Cathedral.
-Lively Kingstown Market sells a wide variety of local produce.
-The capital city is a fun place to spend a time where visitors will get a number of special sights to behold.
+Lively Kingstown Market sells a wide variety of special local products, some which would make ideal gifts for your friends and family at home.
+The capital city is a fun place to spend some time where visitors will get a number of special sights to behold.

-The island's most popular strip is narrow white sand Villa Beach which is only a 10-minute drive from Kingstown and a nice spot from where to look at the sea.
-Its tranquil waters make swimming safe, offering several good restaurants and bars from where one could grab lunch or just a drink.
-Combine it with a trip to Young Island, a unique and special island resort, from where you can be pampered be it for just a few hours or the entire day.
+The island's most popular strip of sand is narrow white sand Villa Beach which is only a 10-minute drive from Kingstown and a nice spot from where to look at the ocean.
+Its tranquil waters make swimming safe, offering several good restaurants and bars from where one could grab lunch, dinner, or just a drink.
+Combine it with a trip to Young Island, a unique and special island resort, from where you can be pampered, be it for just a few hours or the entire day.

 Vermont Nature Trails

 The Vermont Nature Trails are incredibly scenic and beautiful to visit!
 These immense reserves of tropical rain forests are ideal for hiking, bird watching and also provide the opportunity to observe many species of wildlife, cultivated fields and hundreds of plant species.
-We recommend a visit to these trails when in St. Vincent for the day whilst driving along the Leeward coast of St. Vincent.
+We recommend a visit to these trails whenever in St. Vincent for the day.

 Friendship Bay Hike

-One can hike through the Old Fort estate to Ravine beach which is the only black sand beach on the island.
+One can hike through the Old Fort estate down to Ravine beach, which is beautiful and the only black sand beach on the island.
 From this beautiful and secluded beach one can walk through a spacious grassy pasture to the top of St. Hilaire Point, which is an amazing headland overlooking a gorgeous view.
-From here it is only short distance down into Friendship Bay.
-The length of the hike is approximately 45 - 60 min.
+From here it is only short distance down into Friendship Bay where one could stop of for a drink (or lunch) at the Bequia Beach Hotel.
+The length of this hike is approximately 45 - 60 min.